MiG-29 vs. Russia: Ukraine gets the champion in air combat - California18

 Poland and Slovakia are the first.
 The Ukrainian leadership has long been asking for fighter jets in its fight against the Russian invasion.
 Now the Polish and Slovak command announced the delivery of MiG-29.
 For NATO, this opens up a new dimension in supporting Ukraine, the combat aircraft border has fallen.

-According to Polish President Andrzej Duda, Poland will hand over four MiG-29 fighter jets to the Ukrainian Air Force in the coming days.
+According to President Andrzej Duda, Poland will hand over four MiG-29 fighter jets to the Ukrainian Air Force in the coming days.
 More MiG-29s are currently being serviced and prepared for later transfer, Duda said in Warsaw after a meeting with the Czech president.
+The Slovakian head of government followed suit on Friday.
+Prime Minister Eduard Heger announced that the Ukraine should get a total of 13 machines.
+Some of them are not operational and are intended for the procurement of spare parts.

 The delivery of the MiG-29 makes sense for Ukraine, after all, their pilots are already trained on the fighter jets.
 But what can the jet actually do?
 One thing is for sure: the MiG-29 is showing its age and has lost a lot of its luster.